Some dealing with eating disorders after recovering from COVID

 “Some patients are finding that as a result of not being able to taste food they’re looking to meet that craving and so they try food after food after food to try to find what will satisfy them but without the sense of taste it’s very difficult to find what that is which can lead to overeating," said Michelle Mannia, Certified Eating Disorder Specialist.

-Registered Dietician Erin Hertz says this loss has removed the enjoyment of food presenting an opening for the development of eating disorders.
+Registered Dietician Erin Hurst says this loss has removed the enjoyment of food presenting an opening for the development of eating disorders.

 “It increases some of those food fears and it increases anxiety.
-It definitely changes depressive symptoms," said Erin Hertz, Registered Dietician.
+It definitely changes depressive symptoms," said Erin Hurst, Registered Dietician.

 Whether its under or overeating Michelle Mannia says recovery is possible even while still dealing with the lingering sensory loss.